HDR/GBATurbo/README.md

 2. Go to Tools > Board > Manager and find "ATTiny" and install it.

 3. Connect your arduino based on the pins listed above, don't forget the 10uF capacitor to bridge GND & Reset on the arduino.
+(Make sure the anode goes to ground)

 4. Under tools set up the following settings.